Help available for business rates

 COVID-19: Rates support for businesses

-There are a number of measures available to assist Northern Ireland businesses impacted by COVID-19 with rate payments.
+A number of business rates support measures are available to assist Northern Ireland businesses impacted by COVID-19.

 Delay in rate bills

-Rate bills for 2020-21 were due to be issued in April 2020.
-To avoid placing financial pressure on ratepayers affected by COVID-19, rate bills will not be issued until August 2020.
+To avoid placing financial pressure on ratepayers affected by COVID-19, rate bills (which normally issue every April) were not issued until August 2020 for the 2020-21 rating year.

-Monthly Direct Debit payment plans will be automatically updated to collect payments between August 2020 and March 2021.
+Monthly Direct Debit and instalment payment plans were automatically updated to collect payments between August 2020 and March 2021.

 £10,000 and £25,000 Business Support Grant Schemes